paulscherrerinstitute/heytravis/README.md

 It assumes that
 - the package has a `setup.py` in which the `version` string needs to be updated,
 - the `version` string follows [semantic versioning](https://semver.org/), and
-- a tagged commit should be made and pushed with the tag being identical to the `version` string.
+- a tagged commit should be made and pushed with the tag being identical to the updated `version` string.

 In [PSI](https://github.com/paulscherrerinstitute)'s current github setup this triggers Travis to build a new release and upload it to the [PSI Conda repo](https://anaconda.org/paulscherrerinstitute) (given that the committing acount has everything configured correctly :wink:).